-4) Request a copy of all personal data, call recordings and information Yell have stored on you (as is your legal right under GDPR).
+3) Request a copy of all personal data, call recordings and information Yell have stored about you (as is your legal right under GDPR).
 Explain that failure to provide this information within 30 days will result in an immediate complaint to the ICO.

-5) Do not discuss the matter with Yell by phone.
-If you receive a letter from their debt collectors (Moorcroft), send a letter to Moorcroft advising them that you are in dispute with Yell and that any further contact will be treated as harassment for which you will hold them liable.
+4) Do not discuss the matter with Yell by phone.
+If you receive a letter from their debt collectors (Moorcroft), send them a letter advising that you are in dispute with Yell and that any further contact will be treated as harassment for which you will hold them legally liable.

-In the unlikely event that Yell do place a black mark on your credit record, contact Equifax and explain that you are in dispute with Yell and would like your credit records updated.
+In the very unlikely event that Yell do attempt to place a black mark on your credit record, contact Equifax immediately and explain that you are in dispute with Yell and want your credit records updated.

-Debt collectors are legally forbidden from pursuing you for a debt that is in dispute.
+Debt collectors are legally forbidden from pursuing you for a debt while it is in dispute.

 If you follow this advice, my experience has been that Yell will agree to cancel your contract but are unlikely to refund you for any money already paid.
 If you do wish to claim monetary compensation, you will probably need to issue civil proceedings against Yell in the small claims court.